Shorefast: Microlending

-Vernacular Architecture
+Heritage Preservation

-A reflection of the needs of early settlers, many early structures built in Newfoundland were constructed of wood rather than stone and close to the shore to allow easy access to fishing grounds.
-Fogo Island’s contribution to this vernacular architecture still exists to this day.
+Many early structures built in Newfoundland were constructed of wood rather than stone, and close to the shore to allow easy access to fishing grounds.
+This vernacular architecture still exists on Fogo Island.
 Shorefast invests in “restoring a number of heritage homes, churches, and public buildings in order to preserve Fogo Island’s distinct built heritage and give these structures continued relevance through continued use".